survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Styling Kanban Board

-Currently our Kanban board is an eyesore.
-Fortunately we can do a little something to make it look much nicer.
-As a first step we can get rid of serifs.
+As we added `Lanes` to the application the styling went a bit off.
+Add the following styling to make it a little nicer.

 **app/main.css**